Robert Kraus named Dean of UND Aerospace

-Kraus currently serves as associate dean, flight and operations and professor in the College of Aeronautics and Engineering at Kent State University in Ohio
+Kraus currently serves as Associate Dean and Professor in the College of Aeronautics and Engineering at Kent State in Ohio

 Robert Kraus, Ph.D., an experienced pilot, aerospace administrator, aerospace educator and a retired Air Force colonel, has been named Dean of UND’s John D. Odegard School of Aerospace Sciences following a national search.